poppadum/dynquee/README.md

 - a second display connected to the Pi's second HDMI port

 It should be possible to get *digimarquee* running on a separate device (e.g. a [Pi Zero][pi-zero]) that just drives the marquee.
-You would need to tweak Recalbox's MQTT setup to allow incoming connections from the local network.
+You would need to tweak Recalbox's MQTT config to allow incoming connections from the local network.

 > **TODO**:
 > - try it out, provide instructions